attack-theoRy/budget-pwa-offline-tracker/public/README.md

 # Budget Tracker
- A budget tracker that also works offline as a progressive webapp.
+ A budget tracker that also works offline as a progressive webapp, complete with web manifest.
 Created with Mongoose, Node, Express and Heroku.

 by Pirooz Wallace